 Back to Games

-Keen to share our experience of working on consoles and to increase the number of Australian developers releasing games on these platforms, we published Cubemen 2, the 3 Sprockets’ Steam and iOS hit, on Wii U in September 2014.
+Keen to share our experience of working on consoles and to increase the number of developers releasing games on these platforms, we published Cubemen 2, the 3 Sprockets’ Steam and iOS hit, on Wii U in September 2014.
 Cubemen 2 was the first indie title on any Nintendo platform to offer in-game cross platform multiplayer and user generated content, allowing players to battle not only against other players on the Wii U, but also players who are playing the game on PC/Mac, iOS or Linux.
-We have announced seven other titles under our publishing arm from Australian and overseas developers.
-The first of these new titles is The Legend of Kusakari, a quirky adventure-puzzle game from Japanese developer Librage.
-The Legend of Kusakari is scheduled to be released by Nnooo on Nintendo 3DS in western markets on 25 August 2016.
+We have announced several other titles under our publishing arm.
+The first of these new titles was The Legend of Kusakari, a quirky adventure-puzzle game from Japanese developer Librage.
+The Legend of Kusakari was released by Nnooo on Nintendo 3DS in western markets on 25 August 2016.
+The next title was Anodyne, a haunting 16-bit action-adventure game set in the subconscious mind of its protagonist Young.
+Anodyne was released on PlayStation 4 and Xbox One in September 2018.

 In October 2015 we announced a partnership with PlayStation First and the Academy of Interactive Entertainment to bring the games of talented student teams to PlayStation platforms.
 The only programme of its kind in Australia, the Nnooo partnership with PlayStation First and AIE provides students with the opportunity to be supported in an entrepreneurial setting while getting access to the required training and tools to begin developing products commercially.
 Students will gain the skills to create games for the PS4 system with the opportunity to publish their games under Nnooo, on the PlayStation Network.
 In its first united showcase in Australia Nnooo, PlayStation First and AIE presented four student games on the PlayStation stand at the PAX expo in Melbourne at the end of October 2015.